 Failure of Emperor Wang Mang and His Cruel Ending

-After he obtained the throne and achieved centralized power, he barely enjoyed life and kept working diligently.
-All the things he did were trying to make a change, to take care of the disadvantaged groups, and to decrease the gap between the rich and poor.
+All he had done were try to make a change, take care of the disadvantaged groups, and decrease the gap between the rich and poor.

 You Might Also Like: